 To some, it might seem like overkill or redundancy.
 But I think, because of the nature of the work environment, we were all having to survive in that little touchpoint.
 “More often” and “more consistently” was actually a good thing for us to do.
 We survived; here we are.
 We had the best year in the company’s history last year.
 Our turnover rate has dropped significantly.
 I don’t think you can ever overcommunicate that kind of stuff.

 MA: There’s the old adage: “As soon as you’re getting tired of hearing yourself repeat that same message, you may have just started to say it enough times.”
 But then, I think the creative aspect of bringing that message to life is what takes you from informing to engaging and inspiring.

 DK: That’s a great way to put it, and it’s what makes it memorable.
 Most importantly, it gets people emotionally connected to the message.

 MA: And that emotional currency is worth tenfold when you’re looking to drive commitment from somebody.

-DK: 100%.
+DK: One hundred percent.
 Because commitment is an emotion, right?
-You're getting emotions to create an action.
+You’re getting emotions to create an action.

 MA: If we’re trying to deliver brand promise, emotional currency is what’s going to get me through the discomfort.
 Because you’re committed.
 You get the end game.

-To end our discussion, what was the most common “aha” moment either a CEO or C-Suite leader would say to you they got out of your book?
+To end our discussion, what was the most common “aha moment” either a CEO or C-suite leader would say to you that they got out of your book?

 DK: Two things.
 One of them was very practical.
 At the end of the book is a self-help set of questions that ask: Are you a brand-driven CEO?
 Is your team brand driven?